The-Beta-Testing-Studios-pvt-ltd/Employee-Management-System/README.md

 ## Important Prerequisites:

-- Supports atleast Microsoft SQL 15.0.2000.5 or above and CU CU28-15.0.4385.2 and above.
+- Supports at least Microsoft SQL 15.0.2000.5 or above and CU CU28-15.0.4385.2 and above.
 - Supports MySQL 8.0 and above.
 - Supports Oracle Database 21c-21.1.0 and above.
 **NOTE:** Support for Mongo DB is not available.
-I twill be made available soon in future updates.
+It will be made available soon in future updates.
 - Requires *from os import system* modules.
 - Requires *import re* modules.